 - Legal Billing Clerk - a Great Place to Start in a Law Firm

-Under the attorney's experience with the liberal, Democratic judge he clerked for, he listed and described a few opinions he wrote that had ended up penalizing some major corporations hundreds of millions of dollars for reasons that seemed quite trivial to me.
-The candidate's description of his time in law school was similarly littered with all sorts of organizations and activities that seemed geared towards overturning our capitalist society and empowering people who do not work with money and power.
+The attorney had clerked for a liberal, Democratic judge.
+Under his experience, he listed and described a few seemingly trivial opinions.
+He used these in a lawsuit that penalized some major corporations costing them hundreds of millions of dollars.
+Also, the candidate's description of his time in law school was similarly littered with all sorts of activist organizations.
+He was more interested in overturning our capitalist society and empowering people who do not work with money and power.

 See more: How Legal Professionals Can Use Documented Skills in Law Job Search